sitano/intellij-code-outline/README.md

 Known bugs:
 -----------
  + (Fixed in 1.0) Plugin does not work when running on Java 6 (JDK 6.0)
+ + (Fixed in 1.0) Code Outline panel is not always rendered when open file or tab
  - Exceptions when pointing to not existing place in code
- - Code Outline panel is not always rendered when open file or tab
  - Scale outline when it's too tall to fit
  - Plugin not deal well with deleting large amounts of text when file is too large
  - Rotate or wrap outline when toolwindow is moved to top or bottom